Russia bombards weary Mariupol as diplomatic efforts stall

 Zelensky on Thursday delivered an impassioned speech in the wake of the fatal airstrike in Mariupol, thanking the Ukrainians who have “persevered” in the face of the escalating Russian attacks.
 “We did not become slaves, and we never will,” he said.

 In the north, Russian forces continued to build up forces near Kharkiv and the capital, Kyiv.
-A column of Russian military vehicles that was previously stalled north of Kyiv inched closer, with leading elements about 9 miles from the city center, down from about 12 for the last several days, according to a Pentagon assessment shared by a senior U.S. defense official.
+A column of Russian military vehicles that was previously stalled north of Kyiv inched closer, with leading elements about 9 miles from the city center, down from about 12 for the last several days, according to a Pentagon assessment shared by a senior U.S. defense official, who spoke on the condition of anonymity under rules set by the Pentagon.

 For now, Ukrainian forces appeared to be holding ground.
 Drone footage published by Ukraine’s Defense Ministry appeared to show an ambush on a row of Russian armored vehicles around 15 miles north of Kyiv, spurring the vehicles to swerve rapidly to escape.

-Fewer than 2 million people remain in Kyiv after around half of its residents fled, Mayor Vitali Klitschko said in a live broadcast on Thursday.
+Fewer than 2 million people remain in Kyiv after around half of its residents fled, Mayor Vitali Klitschko said in a live broadcast Thursday.
 In defiant remarks, he said the city has become a fortress, adding that its people “won’t give up the mission, and the enemy won’t get through.”

 The hospital attack drew condemnation from Western leaders.
 They included British Prime Minister Boris Johnson, who described it on Twitter as “depraved,” and Britain’s armed forces minister, who called it “a war crime.”
 White House press secretary Jen Psaki said, “It is horrifying to see.”
 United Nations Secretary General António Guterres said the hospital attack was “horrific,” calling for an end to the bloodshed.

-Citing the horror in Mariupol and elsewhere, Zelensky has repeatedly pressed for more Western help, though U.S. and other officials have been reluctant to be fully drawn in to a conflict with a fellow nuclear power.
+Citing the horror in Mariupol and elsewhere, Zelensky has repeatedly pressed for more Western help, though U.S. and other officials have been reluctant to be increasingly drawn into a conflict with a fellow nuclear power.

-Poland earlier proposed a deal to send Soviet-made jets to an air base controlled by the U.S. and NATO for use in Ukraine — in return for American F16s — a plan that was apparently made without consulting Washington.
+Poland earlier proposed a deal to send Soviet-made jets to an air base controlled by the U.S. and NATO for use in Ukraine — in return for American F-16s — a plan that was apparently made without consulting Washington.
 The Pentagon rejected the deal, saying it would only serve to further escalate the war.
 However, U.S. officials are examining options to send the Ukrainian military more complex weapons, a senior U.S. defense official said Thursday.
-Those include air-defense systems that could target Russian drones and planes at a higher altitude than current “man-portable” missiles supplied by the United States and allies.
+Those include air-defense systems that could target Russian drones and planes at a higher altitude than current “man-portable” missiles supplied by the United States and its allies.

 The systems could give Ukraine a leg up in battle, as Russia is increasingly relying on its superior air force as its ground troops are slowed by Ukrainian resistance, the defense official said.

-At a news conference in Poland Thursday, Vice President Harris and Polish President Andrzej Duda sidestepped questions about the matter and presented a united front, pledging to coordinate on how best to assist Ukraine.
+At a news conference Thursday in Poland, Vice President Harris and Polish President Andrzej Duda sidestepped questions about the matter and presented a united front, pledging to coordinate on how best to assist Ukraine.

-Harris’ visit came amid tit-for-tat accusations between Russia and the United States over the potential use of biological or chemical weapons in Ukraine.
-Russia’s Foreign Ministry earlier claimed that Ukraine is running chemical and biological weapons labs backed by the United States, but did not cite any evidence.
-The White House warned that the Russian claims could be a false flag, and that Moscow could seek to use similar weapons itself.
+Harris’s visit came amid tit-for-tat accusations between Russia and the United States over the potential use of biological or chemical weapons in Ukraine.
+Russia’s Foreign Ministry earlier claimed that Ukraine is running chemical and biological weapons labs backed by the United States, but it did not cite any evidence.
+The White House warned that the Russian claims could be a false flag and that Moscow could seek to use similar weapons itself.

-White House Press secretary Jen Psaki said Thursday that Russia has a history of “inventing outright lies,” and reiterated warnings that Russia has the capacity to use chemical and biological weapons.
+Psaki said Thursday that Russia has a history of “inventing outright lies,” and reiterated warnings that Russia has the capacity to use chemical and biological weapons.

 Meanwhile, European leaders are set to meet in the French city of Versailles to discuss the next steps in their coordinated response to Russia’s invasion of Ukraine, including efforts to reduce their dependence on Russian oil and gas.